miguelraulb/spamhat/README.md

 <h2>Installation Requirements on Debian (base) 6.x, 7.x</h2>
 <ul>
 	<li>Perl 5.10.1</li>
-	<code>Perl is on the most of the Linux distros, just check that you have this version</code>
+	<code>Perl is on the most of the Linux distros, as well in Debian, just check that you have this version</code>
 	<li>CPAN Modules</li>
 	<ul>
 		<li>IO::Socket</li>